elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/displaying_game_data.md

 ## Summary

 We managed to accomplish our goal of displaying game data in this chapter.
-Our game is inching its way closer to being fun to play, but we haven't really thought much about gameplay yet.
-We'll take a look at our game's design in the next chapter.
+Our game is inching its way closer to being fun to play, but we haven't created much structure for our game yet.

+In the next chapter, we'll start handling different states for our game and working towards improving gameplay.